Wix Bookings: About the Orders Tab

 In this article, learn how to:

-Using Wix Stores as well?
+Using Wix Stores too?

-Viewing & updating customer details
+Viewing & updating customer details in your Orders tab

-You can update a customer's email address if they made a mistake during checkout.
-Additionally, you can go to the customer's contact card where you can view additional details and perform a variety of actions.
+After selecting an order, your customer's details appear on the right side of the order.
+Here you can update a customer's email address if they made a mistake during checkout.
+Additionally, you can go to the customer's contact card to view more details and perform a variety of actions.

 1. Go to Orders in your site's dashboard.

-2. Click the relevant order.
+2. Select the relevant order.

 Manually marking an order as "Paid"